 top of page

-A common concern small businesses and nonprofits have is whether they should hire someone as an employee or independent contractor.
-It is tricky and getting it wrong can have negative consequences.
+A common question small businesses and nonprofits have is whether they should hire someone as an employee or independent contractor.

-2. You cannot have or exert any financial control over the worker.
+2. You do not have or exert any financial control over the worker.
+The worker has a greater opportunity for profit and bears the risk of loss.

-3. The worker must be their own established business.
-None of the worker’s business can occur at your place of business.
+3. The worker has their own established business.
+None of the worker’s business (i.e., bookkeeping, marketing, administrative tasks) occurs at your place of business.

-4. A permanent relationship, or long-term relationship, can imply the worker is more akin to an employee.
+4. You have a short-term or limited relationship with the worker.
+A permanent or long-term relationship can indicate the worker is more akin to an employee.

-The last point is generally an area of concern.
+The last indicator is often a cause for concern.
 Using someone to work on something that is a primary focus of your company could trigger additional scrutiny by both state and federal agencies.
 If any of those agencies finds you have improperly classified workers as independent contractors, you could be held liable for large payments of back-taxes, penalties, and other fines.

 The information provided on my blog is not legal advice and should not be relied on as legal advice.
 Anyone reviewing this post should use it as only a first step in understanding the differences between an independent contractor and an employee in Washington State.
 Employers should consult with a lawyer before making any decisions.